7RU7H/CTFs/HackTheBox/Retired-Machines/Response/Response-Helped-Through.md

 ## Azure

 Assumption that Response.htb service and require utilities are part of a DockerFile

-- Create and manage an Azure container registry

 Create an Azure Container registry
 ```bash